privacyidea/privacyidea-credential-provider/doc/configuration.rst

 This way the administrator can define a different behaviour if a users either logs in or unlocks his desktop.

+For the configurations in this section to take effect, the **enable_filter** setting has to be enabled in v3.2 or higher.

 The behaviour in each scenario can be configured via the corresponding registry entry named **cpus_logon**, **cpus_unlock** and **cpus_credui**.